KDE/digikam-doc/import_tools/advanced_import.rst

 Check **Extension-based sub-albums** to have digiKam create sub-albums based on the file extensions of the imported images in the target album.
 At the point where you :ref:`download from your camera to your computer <camera_download>`, digiKam will open a dialog allowing you to choose the target album once you click one of the download options either from the toolbar or from the **Item** menu.
 If you want to create a new Album into which you can download the photographs, click the **New Album** button.
 The new Album will be created as a sub-folder of the Album that is currently selected in the existing Album list.
 This means that if you do not want your new Album to be a sub-folder of an existing folder, you must first select the collection where you want to create the new album.
 Collections are indicated on the top level of the album hierarchy.

 If your camera provides information about the date of the photograph, or if you import images containing Exif date metadata from a USB device or a folder, digiKam can use the date to automatically create sub-albums in the target album during import.
 Check **Date-based sub-albums** to create sub-album names based on the image dates.
 All images with the same date will be downloaded into the same sub-album.
 Not all cameras include this information.
-See the :ref:`sidebar Metadata section <camera_import>` for more detail about information your camera may have embedded in your photographs.
+See the :ref:`earlier section <camera_import>` in this chapter for more detail about information your camera may have embedded in your photographs.

 The date format for automatically creating albums can be set to **ISO** (e.g. '2023-08-13''), **Full text** (e.g. 'Sun Aug 13 2023''), **Local Settings** (taken from your desktop settings), or **Custom**.
 Custom date formats are specified in the Date format text box using the date descriptors described in the associated help dialog.
 An annotation below the text box will either show an example album name, or warn that the custom data format is not valid.